momentohq/public-dev-docs/docs/leaderboard/index.md

 ## What is Momento Leaderboard?

-Momento Leaderboard is a purpose-built leaderboard that supports tens of millions of items and rapid ingestion/querying/updates.
-While many databases approximate leaderboards via general purpose data structures like sorted set or range queries, Momento Leaderboard is a first-class, full-fledged service that you can quickly and easily integrate with your application.
+Momento Leaderboardd is a purpose-built leaderboard service that supports tens of millions of items and rapid ingestion/querying/updates.
+While many databases approximate leaderboards via general purpose data structures like sorted set or range queries, Momento Leaderboards is a first-class, full-fledged service that you can quickly and easily integrate with your application.

 :::info

-Momento Leaderboard is currently in beta, and leaderboard items will have a 7-day TTL by default.
+Momento Leaderboards is currently in beta, and leaderboard items will have a 7-day TTL by default.
 For  persistence (unlimited TTL), please contact our team through the [contact form](https://www.gomomento.com/contact-us), on [Discord](https://discord.com/invite/3HkAKjUZGq), or by emailing support@momentohq.com.

 :::